qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    see :ref:`BitBake Fetcher Error <do_fetch_error_1>`.
 You can triage it further by following the subsequent instructions to dump verbose logs during fetch.

-   By default, verbose logging is not enabled for Yocto git fetch.
+   By default, verbose logging isn't enabled for Yocto git fetch.
 To enable the same for all git projects, edit the ``local.conf`` file and change the ``BB_GIT_VERBOSE_FETCH`` value to **1**.
 Verbose logging can also be enabled for each recipe.
 For example, to enable verbose